spack/spack/lib/spack/docs/packaging_guide.rst

 built with OpenMPI and the Intel compiler.
 Another user may prefer packages be built with MVAPICH and GCC.

-See the :ref:`concretization-preferences` section for more details.
+See the :ref:`package-preferences` section for more details.

 .. _group_when_spec: